kevglass/rune-quiz-tools/README.md

 ## translate.js

-Dusk has played all around the world.
+Rune has played all around the world.
 The most common languages are English, Spanish, Portuguese and Russian.
 The `translate.js` script will run the questions (and optionally the answers) through DeepL for translation.
 To use DeepL get an API key (they’re free) and place it a file named `local.json` next to the script.
 The JSON file has a template that looks like this:

 ```javascript
 {